 She spent 10 months in Bama and then returned to Banki with her family.
 There, her parents insisted that she remarried since she was still young.
 But she had a different idea.
 She would rather wait for Bulama to come back.
 So, last year, she left for Maiduguri, Borno’s capital, with the hope of escaping her parents’ constant nagging.

 “He was always concerned about people,” she says about her husband.
 And it seems only fair that she extends the same courtesy to him now.

 “—I am ready to wait for him.”

 Moving to Maiduguri by herself, however, has its downside.
 Currently, her only means of livelihood is fetching firewood from the surrounding forests and selling it.
 She says she gets about ₦300 (about half a dollar) from this, which she uses to buy maize flour and sweet potatoes to feed herself and Hauwa.

 Bulama is a brother to Yagana’s husband and he gave Mallam Abba, her cousin, the pink truck he drove to earn a living.
 He himself had a green Toyota Delta truck he personally used.

-Amsa says he is 40, but his voter’s card states Bulama’s age as at least 52.
+Aisa says he is 40, but his voter’s card states Bulama’s age as at least 52.
 He is tall and fairly light-skinned.
 He does not have any distinguishing marks on his body.
-But Amsa does not know for certain now considering how he was tortured back in Kulujia.
+But Aisa does not know for certain now considering how he was tortured back in Kulujia.